MarcusGrum/AI-Lab/Readme.md

    - Create a software RAID(md) by selecting the two partitions you just created for the OS.

    - Congratulations, you now have a new RAID device.
 Let’s add at least one GPT partition to it.

+   - Create a partitions for Ubuntu on the RAID device.
+     Faced with our specification from above, we add two partitions:
+     (a) `EXT4` being mounted at `/`.
-   - Optional: If you want the ability to swap, create a swap partition on the RAID device.
-Set the size to the same as your RAM, or half if you have 64 GB or more RAM.
+     (b) `SWAP` partition specified before because we want the ability to swap, create a swap partition on the RAID device.
+     Typically, you will set the size to the same as your RAM, or half if you have 64 GB or more RAM.

-   - Create a partition for Ubuntu on the RAID device.
-You can use the remaining space if you want to.
-Format it as ext4 and mount it at /.

 1. After installation, update and upgrade your system